American Persimmon Trees (Diospyros virginiana) – Bare Root Native Fruit Trees for Sale

 American Persimmons might just be the sweetest autumn fruit that you will you ever eat.
 The American Persimmon wasn't given it's latin name, Diospyros virginiana, without reason.
 Diospyros means "Fruit of the Gods".
 Persimmons were an important part of Native American cuisine and medicine.
 Native to the eastern and central United States, American Persimmons seedlings are an attractive versatile low maintenance species that are perhaps even more appealing to deer, turkey, other wildlife, and livestock as they are to us.

 While easy to grow, American Persimmons are often misunderstood and are not a fruit that you are likely to run into at the grocery store.
 When harvesting the fruit it is important to wait until they are soft, mushy, and sometimes even beginning to darken in color as the fruit develops it's sugars.
 This process is known as bletting.
+Fully ripe persimmons lose their astringency and develop their signature sweetness only after softening, often following frost.
 These are not qualities that the supermarket fruit connoisseur are used to.
 While an unripe American Persimmon is firm, bright orange, more visually appealing; one bite will dry out your mouth in way that feels like things will never be normal again in the moment.
 That's ok, just bite into the next ripe one and let your fears melt way into the pleasant honey-apricot like flavors of the American Persimmon tree you planted in your backyard.

 Other Common Names: Common Persimmon, Date Plum, Jove’s Fruit, and Winter Plum